-Iryna Demko is currently a Postdoctoral Researcher in Farm Income Enhancement Team at The Ohio State University.
+Iryna Demko is currently a Postdoctoral Researcher in the Department of Agricultural, Environmental, and Development Economics at The Ohio State University.
 Iryna holds her Ph.D. degree in Agricultural, Environmental and Resource Economics from Penn State University, where she studied U.S. organic trade and impacts from organic equivalency policies under supervision of Prof. Edward Jaenicke.
 While at Penn State, Iryna has co-authored two reports to the Organic Trade Association on U.S. organic trade and one peer-reviewed paper on the impact of E.U.-U.S. organic equivalency arrangement on U.S. exports in Applied Economic Perspectives and Policy journal.

-Robert Dinterman also works as a Postdoctoral Researcher with Farm Income Enhancement Program at The Ohio State University.
+Robert Dinterman also works as a Postdoctoral Researcher in the Department of Agricultural, Environmental, and Development Economics at The Ohio State University.
 Robert earned his Ph.D. from the Department of Economics at North Carolina State University where his dissertation utilized spatial econometric methods to explore the regional economic impacts of broadband deployment and to evaluate the effectiveness of USDA Broadband Loan Programs.
 His current research topics includes beginning farmers and ranchers, farmland values, farm composition, farm financial condition, and other farm and agribusiness related topics.